MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/sales-how-drop-shipment.md

 ---
-title: 'How to: Make Drop Shipments'
+title: Create a Sales Order Linked to a Purchase Order for a Direct Shipment
+description: Describes how to create a sales order linked to a purchase order to enable shipment directly from the vendor to the customer.
+documentationcenter:
 author: SorenGP
-ms.custom: na
-ms.date: 09/22/2016
-ms.reviewer: na
+ms.prod: dynamics-nav-2017
+ms.topic: article
-ms.suite: na
+ms.devlang: na
 ms.tgt_pltfrm: na
-ms.topic: article
-ms.prod: dynamics-nav-2017
+ms.workload: na
+ms.search.keywords: direct shipment
+ms.date: 03/29/2017
+ms.author: sgroespe
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 51adfb3588099c496f0946ff71da5c6fe518f070
+ms.sourcegitcommit: 4fefaef7380ac10836fcac404eea006f55d8556f
-ms.openlocfilehash: f636de789dc6b006a449ec59c390fab85e62b443
+ms.openlocfilehash: 6a8210808532ff8945660c23f0bf91719e2f2963
 ms.contentlocale: en-gb
-ms.lasthandoff: 06/26/2017
+ms.lasthandoff: 10/16/2017

 ---
 # <a name="how-to-make-drop-shipments"></a>How to: Make Drop Shipments
 A drop shipment is the shipment of items from one of your vendors directly to one of your customers.

-When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Sell-to Customer No.** field, then you can link the two documents and thereby instruct the vendor to ship directly to the customer.
+When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Sell-to Customer No.** field, you can link the two documents and thereby instruct the vendor to ship directly to the customer.

 ## <a name="to-create-a-sales-order-for-drop-shipment"></a>To create a sales order for drop shipment
 To prepare a drop shipment, you create a sales order for an item as normal, except you must indicate on the sales line that the sale requires drop shipment.

 1. Create a sales order for an item.
 For more information, see [How to: Sell Products](sales-how-sell-products.md).
-2. On the sales order line for the drop-shipment item, select the **Drop Shipment** check box.
+2. On the sales order line for the drop shipment, select the **Drop Shipment** check box.
+Use the **Choose Columns** function if the field is not visible.
+For more information, see [User Personalization](ui-user-personalization.md).

 ## <a name="to-create-the-purchase-order-for-drop-shipment"></a>To create the purchase order for drop shipment
 To prepare a drop shipment for the item to be sold, you create a purchase order as normal, except you must indicate on the purchase order that it must be shipped to your customer, not to yourself.